Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-ARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface+ isService  :Boolean+ serviceKind  :ServiceProviderEnum [0..1]TriggerInterfaceAtpStructureElementIdentifiableTrigger+ swImplPolicy  :SwImplPolicyEnum [0..1]MultidimensionalTime+ cseCode  :CseCodeType+ cseCodeFactor  :Integer+trigger1..*+triggerPeriod0..1Software Component Template
+ARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface+ isService  :Boolean+ serviceKind  :ServiceProviderEnum [0..1]TriggerInterfaceAtpStructureElementIdentifiableTrigger+ swImplPolicy  :SwImplPolicyEnum [0..1]MultidimensionalTime+ cseCode  :CseCodeType+ cseCodeFactor  :Integer+trigger1..*+triggerPeriod0..1
-AUTOSAR Release 4.2.2

 the side of the Trigger sink.
 To support this use case it is possible to process trigger event communication in a queued manner.